 We also all know what marketing is, or at least we should do - it’s as old as language itself and we encounter between 6,000 to 10,000 examples of it every day.

-SMS marketing (also known as text marketing), however, is comparatively less firmly entrenched in our collective consciousness.
-The vast majority of SMS messages we send and receive are social in nature - everyday conversations with our friends and family rather than businesses.
-The marketing ads we consume are predominantly delivered via the websites we visit and the social feeds we scroll down, not through a direct messaging channel.
+SMS marketing (also known as text marketing), however, is less well understood.
+The vast majority of SMS messages we send and receive are social in nature - everyday conversations with our friends and family.
+The marketing ads we consume are predominantly delivered via the websites we visit and the social feeds we scroll down, not through an SMS channel.

 What is SMS marketing?